GNOME/gtk-osx/README.md

 ## Python ##

-Jhbuild itself still (as of this writing in mid-2018) requires Python2.7, which is fine because that's what Apple provides in MacOS.
-However, Gnome is transitioning to requiring Python3.2+ for just about everything else.
+Gnome is transitioning to requiring Python3.2+ for just about everything else.
 In particular they have adopted a new build system, [meson](https://mesonbuild.com/), that requires Python3 and has dropped support for autotools builds in several of its core packages.

 Apple provided Python3 in Mac OS X 10.6 and dropped it in 10.7, so we need to arrange for Python 3 to be available for jhbuild to build